 Actions That May Be Inviting Termites In

-- Wood in contact with soil: If you have a deck or porch in contact with soil, it’s important to be especially careful about the possibility of termites.
-Subterranean termites need contact with the moist soil to survive.
+- Wooden structures touching soil: If you have a porch or deck that touches the soil, you have to be especially careful about termite problems.
+Subterranean termites need access to moist soil to survive.